microsoft/TypeScript/doc/spec.md

 The `boolean` keyword references the Boolean primitive type and the `true` and `false` literals reference the two Boolean truth values.

-For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the Boolean primitive type behaves as an object type with the same properties as the global interface type ‘Boolean’.
+For purposes of determining type relationships (section [3.8](#3.8)) and accessing properties (section [4.10](#4.10)), the Boolean primitive type behaves as an object type with the same properties as the global interface type 'Boolean'.

 Some examples: